hemerajs/momos/README.md

     <img src="logo.png" alt="Momos logo" /><br /><br />
 </p>

-Momos - Reverse proxy to select server-side-includes via custom attributes without static configuration.
+Momos - Reverse proxy to define server-side-includes via HTML5 and attributes.

 - **Cache:** Requests to your downstream are cached with Rfc7234
 - **Fast:** SSI are loaded in parallel